Travelling safely near worksites

 As we build the Metro Tunnel, the safety of our workers and the public is our number one priority.

-There is an increasing number of trucks travelling to and from our worksites in Kensington, North Melbourne, Parkville, the CBD and South Yarra as they transport excavated material, equipment and machinery.
+There is an increasing number of trucks travelling to and from our worksites in Kensington, North Melbourne, Parkville, the CBD and South Yarra as they transport material, equipment and machinery.

 - Fitting additional safety equipment to our heavy vehicles

 - Raising awareness with truck drivers on sharing the road with vulnerable road users

 - Improving the design of temporary road and footpath diversions around worksites

 - Providing information to vulnerable road users about the safest behaviours around trucks

 This has enabled us to more carefully implement and incorporate the safe systems approach into our works:

 If you see any safety concerns while traveling around our sites, please contact us.

 We partnered with the Amy Gillett Foundation to pilot a truck driver program to raise awareness about travelling near vulnerable road users.
 Watch the video below to see what the truck drivers learnt from the pilot program.

 For more information refer to Amy Gillett Foundation website.